Pennsylvania Nursing Home Abuse Lawyer

 Moving a loved one into an elder care facility is a big decision and one that is often fraught with emotion and uncertainty.
 If the people you have trusted to care for your parent or family member fail to uphold their duty, they must be held accountable.
 A nursing home abuse lawsuit not only provides real accountability and economic consequences for the wrongdoer but also provides your family with the compensation you are rightfully owed under the law.

 All elderly people and long-term care residents deserve dignity, quality care, and protection from harm.
 If your loved one suffered physical harm, illness, or neglect due to willful mistreatment or substandard conditions at a Pennsylvania nursing home, contact an experienced personal injury attorney at Munley Law for a free consultation.
-We will answer your questions, explain your rights, and advise you on the next steps.
+We will answer your questions, explain your rights, and advise you on the next steps to take.
 The Pennsylvania nursing home abuse attorney consultation is free, and we only get paid if we win your case, so you will never have to pay any upfront fees.

 $32 Million Wrongful Death